HakLand/society_rules/README.md

 14.1 Any Member may resign by giving written notice to the Secretary.

+14.1.1 Any Member is considered to have resigned if they have not paid the membership fee for two months unless otherwise agreed with the committee or respondend to communication.

 14.2 Membership terminated in the following way:
 If, for any reason whatsoever, the Committee is of the view that a Member is breaching the Rules or acting in a manner inconsistent with the purposes of the Society, the Committee may give written notice of this to the Member (“the Committee’s Notice”).
 The Committee’s Notice must:
 Explain how the Member is breaching the Rules or acting in a manner inconsistent with the purposes of the Society;